tinysoul/matrix_v3s-hardware/README.en.md

 # matrix_v3s hardware

 #### Description
-a simple allwinner V3s dev board designed by KiCad.
+a simple allwinner V3s dev board designed by KiCad.(Cautions: **Not verified yet, be carefully when use it as a referrence.**)

 #### Usage